 Shopping Tips for Tourists in Thailand and Vietnam

-Before visiting a foreign country like Thailand or Vietnam, keep in mind the following advice as a shopping tourist:
+Before visiting a foreign country like Thailand or Vietnam, do some research first.
+For your own good, keep in mind the following tips as a shopping tourist:

 Know something about the country's culture and language

 Likewise, it is best to learn the basics of the local people's language, such as common phrases.
 It helps build rapport with vendors when a tourist shopper greets them using their native tongue.
-A friend who knows the language, a translation book, or an online site can help provide such help.
+You may hone your Thai or Vietnamese language skills through a local friend, a translation book, or an online site.

 Wear casual fashion items

 Spending time in cheap markets in tropical countries requires tourists to don light clothing and comfortable footwear.
-If one chooses to shop in the morning, it is also best to use sunscreen, a pair of shades, and a headgear.
-Look simple and wear minimal accessories to ward off potential thieves (which may be a local or a fellow tourist).
+If one chooses to shop during the day, it is recommended to use sunscreen, a pair of shades, and a headgear.
+Look simple and wear minimal accessories to ward off potential thieves (which may be a local or a fellow foreign tourist).